damianhakert/damianhakert.github.io/source/_posts/2014-08-22-gitlab-7-dot-2-released-with-better-labels.markdown

 ## Improved labels

-Labels can now be fully managed.
-This means that you can create a new label with custom color, rename the label and change color and also remove a label.
+You can now edit and delete labels and give them a (custom) color.

 [![screenshot](/images/7_2/labels1.png)](/images/7_2/labels1.png)
 [![screenshot](/images/7_2/labels2.png)](/images/7_2/labels2.png)

 ## Star project

-Thanks to contribution by Ciro Santilli, projects can now be starred.
+Thanks to the contribution by Ciro Santilli, projects can now be starred.

 [![screenshot](/images/7_2/star.png)](/images/7_2/star.png)

 ## Explore page

-Public page has been redesigned and it now allows you to check which projects have been popular recently.
-On the explore page you can also see all public groups and projects.
+The Public Projects page has been redesigned.
+Popular projects are featured and it's easier to view all public groups and projects.

 [![screenshot](/images/7_2/explore1.png)](/images/7_2/explore1.png)
 [![screenshot](/images/7_2/explore2.png)](/images/7_2/explore2.png)